What does it take to build AI responsibly from the beginning?

 Beyond Technical Capability

-The Academy challenged participants to think beyond experimentation and explore how AI can be applied in real financial systems.
+The FCA AI Lab Supercharged Academy challenged participants to think beyond experimentation.
+It encouraged them to explore how AI can be applied in real financial systems, where innovation must be balanced with responsibility, accountability, and trust.

 Building Depth and Structure

-For companies building AI solutions, this kind of structured learning matters.
+For companies building AI solutions, this kind of structured learning is essential.

 The Sentient Machines Journey